 R package synchronization for SQL Server

-This topic describes the package synchronization feature, and how to use the rxSyncPackages function to perform the following tasks:
+This article describes the package synchronization feature, and how to use the rxSyncPackages function to perform the following tasks:

 Synchronize a list of packages for an entire SQL Server database